jmMeessen/the-captains-shack2/readme.md

 ### 👉 Install Dependencies

-Install all the dependencies using the following command.
+Install all the dependencies using the following command (required when checking out the repository).

 ```bash
 npm install